stappersg/vBook/src/tuto/0/basic.md

 554 permanent problems with the remote server
 ```

 By default, the server will deny any SMTP transaction.
-We have to define rules to accept connections and filter messages.
+We have to define [filtering rules](/src/reference/vSL/rules.md) to accept connections and filter messages.

 ## Define filtering logics